0x8000-0000/spelcpp/doc/heuristics.md

 Extracting Symbols
 ------------------

-Symbols are extracted from source code using the Clang tooling library.
+Symbols are extracted from source code.
+For processing C++ we are using the Clang tooling library.

 Processing